FreeRADIUS/freeradius-server/doc/upgrade/README.md

 Attributes of type `octets` are now passed directly to Perl as binary data, instead of as hex strings.

-All data received from the network is marked "tainted" by default.
+All data received from the network is marked `tainted` by default.

 ### rlm_rest